How to Duplicate a Google Ads Campaign (+ Why You Should)

 To accomplish this, ask yourself:

 And, friends, let’s not forget how deeply SEO and paid search marketing are connected.
-Improving your website and organic search results will directly impact your paid search efforts, trust us.
+Improving your user experience and organic search results will directly impact your paid search efforts, trust us.

 Budget optimizations are personal.